British Open golf betting 2025

 The Open, or Open Championship or British Open, depending on your location, is distinctly different from the other three majors, largely because it is, of course, the only one played outside the United States.

-Further distinguishing the Open from the other majors, it is played on a rotation of seaside links course in Scotland, England and sometimes Northern Ireland, including in 2019.
+Further distinguishing the Open from the other majors, it is played on a rotation of seaside links course in Scotland, England and sometimes Northern Ireland, including in 2025, when it will be played at Royal Portrush.
 These are courses often built on sand dunes with few trees and mostly natural undulations, with plenty of treacherous pot bunkers.
 The courses are often severely affected by seaside weather, especially the wind, meaning one day they can be torn apart by the modern pro golfer, the next they can have their revenge as the winds howl and the courses become close to unplayable.

 It all makes for spectacular theatre and it really is the favourite tournament of many golfing purists, especially when played at the Old Course at St Andrews, as it is every five years or so.